 Traveling is Derika’s passion and she is constantly planning her next adventure!
 She has always had a taste for trying new foods and brews no matter where she lands in the world.
 In her spare time she loves practicing yoga and getting lost in a good book.
 Derika has visited 39 countries so far and recently launched her new travel blog, Foreign A·Fares, to share her experiences with those keen on travel.

-If You Liked This Travel Post, You Won’t Want to Miss:
+If You Liked This Travel Article, You Won’t Want to Miss: